PokeJofeJr4th/Yet-to-be-Named-Dungeon-Crawler/readme.md

 ## How to Play

+Once it's all compiled (see Makefile), use `./dungeon.exe` to run the default dungeon, or `./dungeon.exe my_dungeon.txt` if you make your own or download somebody else's.

 This is a command-based game.
 Upon loading into the world, you will see the output of the `look` command.
 You should familiarize yourself with the following actions you can take in the game.

 ### Look